 10. Be prepared for unexpected costs

 When budgeting for your first home, it’s important to be prepared for unexpected costs.
-Things like conveyancing fees, stamp duty and survey fees can all add up, so make sure you factor them into your budget.
+Things like conveyancing fees, stamp duty, survey and even house moving fees can all add up, so make sure you factor them into your budget.

 By following these money saving tips, you can be sure you’re getting the best deal possible when buying your first home.
 With a little bit of planning and research, you can make your dream of owning a home a reality.